TatheerHussain/nlpprohectnov2021/README.md

 # Started new project on 21/11/2021
-## The idea is to create a hatespeech detection in URDU language
+> The idea is to create a new hate speech detection in roman URDU language, that could out perform current systems out there.

 ### Technologies to be used